gridgain-solutions/ignite-in-k8s/docs/design.md

 # Ignite-to-ETCD Shim Layer
 ## Goals
+The goal of this project is to asses a possibility of replacing ETCD with Ignite as a storage layer for Kubernetes APIserver.
+Based on the previous attempts to provide a pluggable storage for Kubernetes, the solution must meet the following functional and non-functional criteria:
+#### Reliable Watch
+Reliable watch will be implemented as a combination of multi-version KV storage built on top of Ignite native KV storage and Ignite Continuous Queries feature.
+The implementation details are described in the KV and Watch service description.
+#### Snapshot
+While it is not clear whether the Snapshot functionality is used by Kubernetes, the feature implementation is straightforward by freezing the MVCC compaction and exporting all values up to the given revision.
+#### Pagination
+Ignite provides pagination for SQL queries and Continuous queries.
+On top of that, pagination will be implemented in the Shim layer based on the revision counter.
+#### Multi-object transactions & Optimistic concurrency
+Ignite natively supports multi-key cross-cache transactions and both Optimistic and Pessimistic concurrency for transactions.
+#### Recursive multi-object watch
+Ignite continuous queries provide callback which is fired on each object modification.
+The necessary level of object introspection and filtering will be implemented in the Shim Layer.
+#### Multiple indexes support
+Ignite provides secondary indices and SQL interface for querying data using these indices.
 ## Non-goals
 Provide an identical set of functionality as in the ETCD project.
 The replacement may be further adjusted and optimized for specific scenarios run by the Kubernetes API server component.